commscope-ruckus/RUCKUS-SmartZone-Grafana/README.md

 # RUCKUS-SmartZone-Grafana
 This repository contains the JSON definitions for SmartZone dashboards using different datasources including influxdb, Infinity and CSV.
+The dashboards were created using the following versions: grafana v11.2.0 influxDB 2.7.10
+Infinity 2.9.6
+CSV 0.6.19

 **SmartZone Dashboard 1** has five visualizations.
 The first four visualizations use influxdb and a python script to fetch data from SZ using API calls, and then create the points in a bucket in influxdb.
 The access point table is created using Infinity to send API calls directly to SmarZone.
 A variable is used to store the service ticket.